WebAssembly/design/FeatureTest.md

 coarser granularity substitution.
 Since this is all in userspace, the strategy can evolve over time.

-See also the [better feature testing support :unicorn:][future feature testing] future feature.
+See also the [better feature testing support 🦄][future feature testing] future feature.

 [future general]: FutureFeatures.md